OrangeTux/orangetux.nl/content/develop_android_apps_with_docker.md

     Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub

-When youre phone is connected start the [Android Debugger Bridge][adb] and check if `adb` is able to to detect your phone as well.
+When youre phone is connected start the [Android Debugger Bridge][adb] and check if `adb` is able to to detect your phone as well:

     root@c547f9b34347:/# adb devices
     * daemon not running. starting it now on port 5037 *